dfardev/dfardev.github.io/_projects/ScoopSlinger/index.md

 ---
 layout: post
 title: Scoop Slinger
-description: Functioned as a gameplay designer/programmer and user design researcher on a team to produce a survival horror FPS where players fend off ice cream monsters with scoops of ice cream.
-Made with Unity and published to itch.io.
+description: Served as both a gameplay designer/programmer and user experience researcher on a team project to develop a survival horror first-person shooter, where players combat ice cream-themed monsters using scoops of ice cream.
+Built in Unity and published on itch.io.
 skills:
   - Unity
   - 3D game scripting